Diving into Kronecker Adapters: Component Design Matters: Main Results

 \paragraph{Unleash the high rank potential through component design.} Through the above analysis, we observe that the maximum attainable rank of Kronecker adapters grows linearly with $r_1$, $r_2$, and $r$.
 However, this increase does not translate into consistent empirical gains.
 As shown in Table~\ref{tab:inconsistency}, performance can even deteriorate when the adapter reaches full rank.
 We attribute this discrepancy to the fundamentally different roles played by $r_1$, $r_2$, and $r$ in shaping empirical performance.
 Specifically, under the same attainable rank $8$, increasing $r$ or $r_2$ leads to clear performance improvements, whereas increasing $r_1$ degrades performance.

 These observations indicate that the expressive capacity of Kronecker adapters cannot be fully characterized by the attainable rank alone.
 Instead, how the rank is realized through different component configurations plays a crucial role in determining empirical performance.
+Thus, rank should be viewed as a necessary but insufficient indicator of the capacity of Kronecker adapters.
 This motivates a more fine-grained analysis of the roles of $r_1$, $r_2$, and $r$ beyond their contribution to rank, which we investigate in the following section.